noctulitos-hackadisc/script-hackadisc/README.md

 1. Clone this repository.
-2. Install the dependencies with: bash pip install pandas openpyxl
+2. Install the dependencies with: bash pip install pandas sqlalchemy openpyxl

 ## Usage

 1. Ensure the dataset.xlsx file is in the same directory as the script.
 2. Run the script:
    bash
-   python script.py
+   python main.py
 3. The script will generate the companies_and_subcompanies.xlsx file with the identified main companies and subsidiaries.

 ## Dataset Structure

-- *multicompanies*: Contains information about main companies and subsidiaries.
+- _multicompanies_: Contains information about main companies and subsidiaries.
-- *workers*: Contains information about workers and their companies.
+- _workers_: Contains information about workers and their companies.

 ## Output

 The script generates an Excel file with two sheets:

-- *Companies*: Main companies without matches in 'multicompanies'.
+- _Companies_: Main companies without matches in 'multicompanies'.
-- *SubCompanies*: Subsidiaries with matches in 'sub_company_id'.
+- _SubCompanies_: Subsidiaries with matches in 'sub_company_id'.

+The script generates data in a sqlite database called 'hackadisc':

+- _Companies_
+- _SubCompanies_

 ## License